alleyinteractive/mantle-docs/features/http-client.md

 ## Introduction

-Mantle provides a fluent and expressive wrapped around the [WordPress HTTP API](https://developer.wordpress.org/plugins/http-api/) allowing you to quickly make HTTP requests with external services.
+Mantle provides a fluent and expressive wrapper around the [WordPress HTTP API](https://developer.wordpress.org/plugins/http-api/) allowing you to quickly make HTTP requests with external services.
 The HTTP Client combined with support for [testing and faking Remote Requests](../testing/remote-requests.md) provides